kalebheitzman/grav-plugin-events/README.md

 ## Methods for use in Twig

-You can pass a variety of filters to findEvents in the this format: `{'repeat':'F','freq':'weekly'}`
+You can pass a variety of filters to findEvents in this format: `{'repeat':'F','freq':'weekly'}`

 `events.findEvents()`

-You can pass `asc` or `desc` on the following sort methods:
+You can pass `asc` or `desc` on the following sort methods.
+They automatically default to asc.

 `events.sortByDate()`
 `events.sortByTime()`